Hafijur191/Hafijur191/README.md

 <h1 align="center">Hi 👋, I'm Md Hafijur Rahoman</h1>
 <h3 align="center">I am Web Developer from Bangladesh</h3>
+I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
+I have a passion for learning and sharing my knowledge with others as publicly as possible.
+I love to solve real-world problems.
+I am strategic, goal-oriented, and always work with an end goal in mind.
+Over the past years, I created 100s of websites for my clients.
+I pride myself on doing quality work and maintain excellent communication.
+Most of the time I work with WordPress but some technologies I enjoy working with include ReactJS, JavaScript as well as PHP.

+Skills:
+✅ WordPress
+✅ JavaScript
+✅ PHP
+✅ HTML5 / Bootstrap
+✅ Photoshop

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hafijur191&label=Profile%20views&color=0e75b6&style=flat" alt="hafijur191" /> </p>